bizz84/flutter-tips-and-tricks/tips/0070-localizations/index.md

-✔️ `arb-dir` is the directory where Flutter will look for the localized strings ✔️ Dart localizations classes will be generated in the `output-dir` ✔️ `template-arb-file` is the main template that contains a description for each localized string
+✔️ `arb-dir` is the directory where Flutter will look for the localized strings ✔️ Dart localizations classes will be generated in the `output-dir` ✔️ `template-arb-file` is the main template that contains a description for each localized message

 ![](070.2.png)

 ---

-2️⃣ Create the arb files under lib.
+2️⃣ Create the ARB files under lib

 An ARB file is an “application resource bundle” used by Flutter to generate corresponding Dart files.
 Each locale will have its own ARB file.